garrandall/popular-music-data/tracks/first-hymn-from-grand-terrace-mark-lindsay.md

 Went flying across the waving grass
 Like, like silver bells
 Against the curtain that the sky had made
-Ooh, and so we played
+Oh, and so we played

 It was a sunny day, and so we lay
 Beneath the rock that sheltered us